 In the Streamr Network, both data publishers and subscribers are nodes in a peer-to-peer network.
 Nodes involved in a stream of data connect to each other in a certain way – forming the stream’s topology – to perform the main function of the Streamr Network: the dissemination of messages published to that stream.

-So every node that joins a stream both consumes data in that stream AND helps relay it onwards to other nodes interested in the stream.
+So every node that joins a stream both consumes data in that stream AND helps relay it onwards to other nodes interested in the stream in a peer-to-peer configuration.
 Since everyone who uses resources also contributes resources back to the network, can’t the system work without any token incentives, based on reciprocity alone?

 Under perfect conditions perhaps, yes, but the real world is far from perfect.
 In practice, the reliability of message passing is reduced by the following